 Has your PC, laptop, or netbook come down with a nasty virus?
 Is it running slow or refusing to even turn on?
-Atomic will not only fix your problem, but make sure your chances of getting infected again are slim to none.
-We have the latest scanning technology and years of experience dealing with infected computers of all shapes and sizes.
+Atomic will not only remove viruses, but make sure your chances of getting infected again are slim to none.
+We have the latest scanning technology and years of experience with virus removal, infected computers of all shapes and sizes.
 No problem is too big or small, and we offer affordable rates to get you back in business and running smoothly again.
 Below are some helpful terms to understand what you may be up against.

 What is Malware?